After the pandemic, what’s the new normal? Where is e-commerce heading to in 2022?

 Augmented reality and virtual reality is another area that is rising in recent times.
 This technology helps brands increase their conversions.
 However, there is a lot of speculation on how AR VR will benefit retailers.
 So let’s see how digital leaders will make the best use of this trend in 2021.

 Automation needs no introduction.
 Imagine you’re putting together a team to ace your marketing strategy.
 You will need to manage campaigns and SEO, check cart abandonments, and maintain high ROI.
-You will also need workforce and systems to manage customer relations.
+You will also need a workforce and systems to manage customer relations.
 That sounds like a lot of effort and money, right?
 However, automation makes your life easy.